Chaphasilor/open-directory-downloader/README.md

 *An error indicating that the OpenDirectoryDownloader binary encountered an error.
 Often indicates that the URL couldn't be scanned, because it isn't supported.*

+#### ODDOutOfMemoryError

+*An error indicating that the OpenDirectoryDownloader process used more memory than allowed by `options.maximumMemory`.*

 #### ODDWrapperError